MicrosoftDocs/windows-dev-docs/hub/apps/design/input/radialcontroller-walkthrough.md

 In this step, we hook up the **Add/Remove item** and **Reset RadialController menu** buttons to show how you can dynamically customize the menu.

 1. Open the MainPage_Basic.xaml.cs file.
-2. Find the code marked with the title of this step ("// Step 5: Configure menu at runtime").
+2. Find the code marked with the title of this step: `// Step 5: Configure menu at runtime`.
 3. Uncomment the code in the following methods and run the app again, but don't select any buttons (save that for the next step).

     ``` csharp